gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 <a id="fr-prov-05"></a>**FR-PROV-05** Rejections shall be logged with an outcome line and classified:
-benign rejections (wrong schema, expired) at warning level; potential forgery or replay (bad signature, unknown key, reused nonce) at error level with a `SECURITY:` marker.
+benign rejections (wrong schema, expired) at warning level; potential forgery (bad signature, unknown key) at error level with a `SECURITY:` marker.
 A rejected QR shall emit `qr_rejected`; an accepted one `qr_accepted`.